dmaynard/stero3d/README.md

-# Stereo3D - 3D Stereogram Cube Viewer
+# Stereo3D - 3D Stereogram Platonic Solids Viewer

-A real-time 3D stereogram viewer built with Rust and Macroquad that displays a rotating wireframe cube as a parallel stereogram for 3D viewing without special glasses.
+A real-time 3D stereogram viewer built with Rust and Macroquad that displays rotating wireframe Platonic solids as parallel stereograms for 3D viewing without special glasses.

 ## Features

+- **5 Platonic Solids**: Cycle through Tetrahedron, Cube, Octahedron, Dodecahedron, and Icosahedron
-- **3D Stereogram Rendering**: View a rotating 3D cube in true 3D using parallel stereogram technique
+- **3D Stereogram Rendering**: View rotating 3D solids in true 3D using parallel stereogram technique
+- **Dual Projection Modes**: Switch between perspective and orthographic projection
 - **Wireframe Display**: Clean wireframe rendering with depth-based coloring
 - **Real-time Animation**: Smooth rotation with pause/resume functionality
 - **Adjustable Viewing**: Fine-tune eye separation and perspective for optimal 3D fusion
 - **Visual Fusion Aids**: Red guide circles to help merge the two images
 - **Multiple Display Modes**: Toggle between dark/light backgrounds and depth coloring
-- **iPhone-Optimized**: Window dimensions optimized for iPhone 16 portrait mode
+- **Cross-Platform**: Native desktop app and web WASM version

 ## How It Works

 A stereogram creates a 3D illusion by presenting slightly different images to each eye.
-This app renders the same 3D cube from two camera positions (left and right eye), separated by a configurable distance.
+This app renders the same 3D Platonic solid from two camera positions (left and right eye), separated by a configurable distance.
 When viewed correctly, your brain merges these two images into a single 3D scene.

 ## Controls